Latest News

 Battery systems have played a small role in the U.S. electric grids until recently.
 Utilities focused on increasing capacity through natural gas plants and solar and wind farms, among other sources.

-According to the energy data portal Cleanview, in 2020 there will be 30 times more solar and 74 times as much wind farm capacity in the U.S. than battery capacity.
+According to the energy data portal Cleanview, in 2020 there will be 30 times more solar and 74 times as much wind farm capacity than batteries within the U.S. power generation system.

 The dramatic drop in battery system costs - as much as 40 percent a year, according to industry consultants since 2022 - has helped spur the uptake of large solar farms across many U.S. states.